Agent Skills for Claude Code | CLI Developer

 Core Workflow

-Section titled “Core Workflow”- Analyze UX - Identify user workflows, command hierarchy, common tasks
+Section titled “Core Workflow”- Analyze UX — Identify user workflows, command hierarchy, common tasks.
+Validate by listing all commands and their expected

-- Implement - Build with appropriate CLI framework for the language
+- Implement — Build with the appropriate CLI framework for the language (see Reference Guide below).
+After wiring up commands, run

 Reference Guide